 SoFi members gain access to SoFi Relay®, where they can track all their incoming and outgoing cash, set up goals, and ensure they aren’t spending above their means.

 The best part?
-SoFi Money comes with no account fees.
+SoFi Checking and Savings comes with no account fees.